Technology Readiness Levels

 7 Scale-up, Initiation of GMP Process Validation, and Phase 2 Clinical Trial(s)

 Milestones: Assays used to assess product quality are validated.
-Assays used to assess critical outcomes in clinical trials and in animal efficacy studies are validated.
+Validate assays used to assess product quality and critical outcomes in clinical trials and animal efficacy studies.

-8 Completion of GMP Validation and Consistency Lot Manufacturing, Clinical Trials Ph3, and FDA Approval or Licensure
+8 Completion of GMP Validation and Consistency Lot Manufacturing, Clinical Trials Phase 3, and FDA Approval or Licensure

 N/A